allegroai/clearml-docs/docs/configs/clearml_conf.md

 :::

 The ClearML Enterprise Server includes the configuration vault.
-Users can add configuration sections to the vault and, once the vault is enabled, the configurations will be merged into the ClearML and ClearML Agent configurations upon code execution and / or agent launch.
+Users can add configuration sections to the vault and, once the vault is enabled, the configurations will be merged into the ClearML and ClearML Agent configurations upon code execution and/or agent launch.

 These configurations override the configurations written in the configuration file.